CloudFabrix™ Appoints Shailesh Manjrekar as Vice President of AI and Marketing, to Accelerate Go To Market

 CloudFabrix ropes in Industry AI thought leader and opens Center of Excellence for AI/ML, gearing up for next SaaS growth phase

-PLEASANTON, Calif., May 24, 2022 /PRNewswire/ -- CloudFabrixä, the inventor of Robotic Data Automation Fabric, unifying Observability, AIOps and Automation on cfxCloud SaaS platform, today announced the appointment of Shailesh Manjrekar, as Vice President of AI and Marketing to the leadership team.
+PLEASANTON, Calif., May 24, 2022 /PRNewswire/ -- CloudFabrix™, the inventor of Robotic Data Automation Fabric, unifying Observability, AIOps and Automation on cfxCloud SaaS platform, today announced the appointment of Shailesh Manjrekar, as Vice President of AI and Marketing to the leadership team.

 Shailesh Manjrekar will be responsible for CloudFabrix's AI and SaaS Product thought leadership, Marketing, and Go To Market strategy for Data Observability and AIOps market.
 Manjrekar comes to CloudFabrix from WEKA, a leading provider of data storage and management solutions for data-driven customers.
 During his tenure at WEKA, he was Head of AI and Strategic Alliances, responsible for AI vision and WekaAI ecosystem partnerships.
 Prior to WEKA, he had several successful roles as Head of AI at SwiftStack (acquired by NVIDIA), Sandisk (acquired by Western Digital), EMC and Force10 Networks (acquired by Dell), Brocade, NetApp and HPE.